 Beginning in April 2019, following the U.S. Department of State's designation of the IRGC as a foreign terrorist organization, Iran initiated a campaign of escalating its malign activities and regional aggression.
-As a key Iranian proxy, the Houthis are heavily engaged in this campaign and have escalated their missile and drone attacks on Saudi energy infrastructure, airports, and military sites to unprecedented levels.
+As a key Iranian proxy, the Houthis were heavily engaged in this campaign, escalating their missile and drone attacks on Saudi energy infrastructure, airports, and military sites to unprecedented levels.
+The following timeline of attacks provides an overview of this escalation against Saudi Arabia.